Parazoid89/Parazoid89/README.md

 - 👋 Hi, I’m @Parazoid89
-- 👀 I’m interested in ... code
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... codeo
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... code
+- 💞️ I’m looking to collaborate on ...

 <!---
 Parazoid89/Parazoid89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.